ogame-ninja/documentation/doc/brain.md

 ##### Exporter?
 If a planet/moon is tagged as exporter, it will make it's resources available to other planets.

+##### Export within same galaxy only
+If enabled, the bot will only import resources from exporters that are in the same galaxy.

+##### Prevent importing if come back during sleep time
+If enabled, the bot will prevent importing resources if the cargo fleet was to come back during the sleep time.

 ## AI configs

 ##### Max metal mine level to build